-The elementary and special education certification programs require students to complete 15 credits selected from specific human development courses pertinent to the teaching area.
+The programs that prepare students for teacher certification by the state in elementary and special education require students to complete 15 credits selected from specific human development courses pertinent to the teaching area.
 Teacher candidates should confer with an academic advisor in the Office of Student Affairs regarding course selection.
-The human development content and credit for Secondary Education majors are incorporated into the PTPP courses.
-No additional credits are required in human development for Secondary Education majors.